-Reports of sexual violence and sexual harassment are likely to be complex and require difficult professional decisions to be made, often quickly and under pressure.
-Ultimately, any decisions are for Lacon Childe School to make on a case-by-case basis, with the designated safeguarding lead (or a deputy) taking a leading role and using their professional judgement, supported by other agencies, such as children's social care and the police as required.
+Reports of sexual violence and sexual harassment are likely to be complex and require difficult professional decisions to be made.
+Ultimately, any decisions are for Lacon Childe School to make on a case-by-case basis, with the Designated Safeguarding Lead (or a deputy) taking a leading role and using their professional judgement, supported by other agencies, such as children's social care and the police as required.

-There are four likely scenarios for schools and colleges to consider when managing any reports of sexual violence and/or sexual harassment.
+There are four likely scenarios for school to consider when managing any reports of sexual violence and/or sexual harassment.